7 Enterprise Companies Using AR to Sell More

 The eyeglass retailer disrupted the market with their Home Try-On program, allowing customers to try five pairs of glasses in their homes.
 Warby Parker has now taken the program virtual.

-Using augmented reality, customers can try on frames anytime and anywhere.
+Using AR, customers can try on frames anytime and anywhere.
 Buyers superimpose different eyeglass frames onto their faces and then rotate the image to view the frames from multiple angles.

 The capability increases customer confidence and their likelihood to purchase a given frame.